-2 Business name/disregarded entity name, if different from above on page 3. y one of the 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): type. ctions single-member LLC Limited liability company.
-Enter the tax classification (C=C corporation, S=S corporation, P=Partnership) ►.
-Exempt payee code (if any) Print or type.
-Specific Instructions Note: Check the appropriate box in the line above for the tax classification of the single-member owner.
-Du LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the owner of another LLC that is not disregarded from the owner for U.S. federal tax purposes.
-Otherwise, a single-mem is disregarded from the owner should check the appropriate box for the tax classification of its owner. the LLC is code (if any) ecit ☐ Other (see instructions) ► (Applies to accounts maintained outside the U.S.) Sp 5 Address (number, street, and apt. or suite no.) See instructions.
-Reque ster's name and address (optional) See YWC Δ. E State St ford, IL 61108 7 List account number(s) here (optional) Par t I Taxpayer Identification Number (TIN) backu reside entitie your TIN in the appropriate box.
-The TIN provided must match the name given on line 1 to avoid up withholding.
+i Name (as shown on your income tax return).
+Name is required on this line, do not leave this line blank.
+2 Business name/disregarded entity name, if different from above in page 3.
+3 Check appropriate box for federal tax classification of the person whose name is entered on line 1.
+Check following seven boxes.
+Individual/sole proprietor or C Corporation S Corporation Partnership 4 Exemptions (codes apply only to certain entities, not individuals; see instructions on page 3): e. single-member LLC ☐ Trust/estate Exempt payee code (if any) ') cti d Limited liability company.
+Enter the tax classification (C=C corporation, S=S corporation, P=Partne rship) ▶ Print or type.
+Specific Instructions on page Note: Check the appropriate box in the line above for the tax classification of the single-member on LLC if the LLC is classified as a single-member LLC that is disregarded from the owner unless the another LLC that is not disregarded from the owner for U.S. federal tax purposes.
+Otherwise, a sin is disregarded from the owner should check the appropriate box for the tax classification of its own code (if any) ēĊ ☐ Other (see instructions) ▶ (Applies to accounts maintained outs side the U.S.) See Sp 5 Address (number, street, and apt. or suite no.) See instructions.
+Requester's name a and address (optional) 0) 6 City, state, and ZIP code 7 List account number(s) here (optional) Par Taxpayer Identification Number (TIN) your TIN in the appropriate box.
+The TIN provided must match the name given on line 1 to a curity number reside up withholding.
 For individuals, this is generally your social security number (SSN).
-However, for a ent alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
-For other as, it is your employer identification number (EIN).
-If you do not have a number, see How to get a Social security number - - TIN, la ater. or

-Note: If the account is in more than one name, see the instructions for line 1.
-Also see What Name and Number To Give the Requester for guidelines on whose number to enter.
+However, it alien, sole proprietor, or disregarded entity, see the instructions for Part I, later.
+For other is, it is your employer identification number (EIN).
+If you do not have a number, see How to ge TIN, la or Treter in the decedant le in more than one harne, eee the methodicine for line 1.7 lice eee 777 at 742770 and and Employer r identification number INUITIO er To Give the Requester for guidelines on whose number to enter. - Par Certification Under penalties of perjury, I certify that: 2.
+I an Ser e number shown on this form is my correct taxpayer identification number (or I am waiting for n not subject to backup withholding because: (a) I am exempt from backup withholding, or (b vice (IRS) that I am subject to backup withholding as a result of a failure to report all interest longer subject to backup withholding; and) I have not been n notified by the Internal Re 3.
+I an n a U.S. citizen or other U.S. person (defined below); and 4.
+The FATCA code(s) entered on this form (if any) indicating that I am exempt from FATCA reporting ng is correct. you ha ication instructions.
+You must cross out item 2 above if you have been notified by the IRS that you failed to report all interest and dividends on your tax return.
+For real estate transactions, item is stion or abandonment of secured property, cancellation of debt, contributions to an individual reti 2 does not apply.
+Fo or mortgage interest paid, , other than interest and dividends, you are not required to sign the certification, but you must provide your correct TIN.
+See the instructions for Part II, later.